-This episode of The Original Torah Pearls is on the Torah portion of Devarim (Deuteronomy 1:1-3:22).
-The trio begins by noting how the Greek mistranslation of the title of Devarim as “Deuteronomy” muddles its meaning.
+In this episode of The Original Torah Pearls Devarim (Deuteronomy 1:1-3:22), we begin by noting how the Greek mistranslation of the title of Devarim as “Deuteronomy” muddles its meaning.
 With the book’s title settled, a puzzle appears in the very first verse: How could Moses have spoken from the “east side” of the Jordan?
 And the hits just keep on coming as they expound on giants and ghosts; on which is worse—a thief in the night or a highway robber; on the one thing that could not be found in all of Canaan, and exactly whose idea was this anyway?
 Gordon closes with an example from the Portion of the über-diligence of the scribes who preserved these wonders for us.

 Prophet Pearls - Devarim (Isaiah 1:1-27)